 Ovarian suppression and ablation have shown equivalent outcomes in clinical trials .
 However for women with disease progression on a regimen including ovarian suppression, serum estradiol levels should be checked to ensure menopausal status was achieved.
 If high estradiol levels are noted despite ovarian suppression, ovarian ablation should be performed.
 If estradiol is within the postmenopausal range, next-line therapy should be pursued.

-Preferred first-line regimen — Women who progress at least 12 months from the end of adjuvant ET and patients who present with de novo metastatic breast cancer are eligible for first-line endocrine treatment.
-Our preferred regimen for most such patients is a CDK inhibitor with an AI, although single-agent treatment with fulvestrant or an AI may be appropriate for those with low disease burden or those who are less likely to tolerate combination treatment.
+Preferred first-line regimen — Women who progress at least 12 months after the end of adjuvant ET and patients who present with de novo metastatic breast cancer are eligible for first-line endocrine treatment.
+Our preferred regimen for most such patients is a CDK inhibitor with an AI, although single-agent treatment with fulvestrant or an AI alone may be appropriate for those with low disease burden or those who are less likely to tolerate combination treatment.
 Other front-line options are discussed below.
-(See 'Other options (first- or subsequent-line)' below.)
+(See 'Other options for first- or subsequent-line therapy' below.)

 Aromatase inhibitors plus CDK 4/6 inhibitors — The CDK 4/6 pathway has been found to be overactive in a number of cancers, including breast cancer.
 CDK 4/6 inhibition leads to activation of the tumor suppressor Rb, causing cell cycle arrest.
-Among postmenopausal women with hormone receptor-positive breast cancer, combinations of the AI letrozole with CDK inhibitors (palbociclib or ribociclib) have demonstrated improved progression-free survival (PFS) relative to letrozole alone.
+Among postmenopausal women with hormone receptor-positive breast cancer, combinations of the AI letrozole with CDK inhibitors (palbociclib or ribociclib) have demonstrated improved progression-free survival (PFS) relative to letrozole alone and have been approved by the US Food and Drug Administration (FDA) in this setting.
+The combination of letrozole or anastrozole with abemaciclib has similarly demonstrated improved PFS compared with fulvestrant alone, but abemaciclib is not approved for this indication.

 One contributor uses fulvestrant plus an AI for the unusual case where a patient presents with de novo metastatic breast cancer, given the accrual and results of SWOG S0226 discussed below, though with a modification of the dose of fulvestrant to 500 mg intramuscularly rather than 250 mg intramuscularly.
 (See 'Fulvestrant with or without an AI' below.)